 Ancient Egypt was divided into two regions - Upper Egypt and Lower Egypt.
-Stretching from the Mediterranean Sea in the North to Egypt's border with Nubia (now Sudan) to the South, the terms 'Upper' and 'Lower' can be quite confusing - the terms derive from the flow of the Nile, so 'Upper Egypt' is actually the South of the country, with 'Lower Egypt' in the North.

-Lower Egypt stretched from Alexandria in the Nile Delta to an area just South of Cairo.
-Upper Egypt stretched from just South of Cairo to Aswan (marked in white on the image).
-You can see that our objects from Abu Simbel fall outside of this area, and are from the area called 'Kush' - modern-day Sudan.
+Stretching from the Mediterranean Sea in the North to Egypt's border with Nubia (now Sudan) to the South, the terms 'Upper' and 'Lower' can be quite confusing.
+The terms derive from the flow of the Nile, so 'Upper Egypt' is actually the South of the country, with 'Lower Egypt' in the North.
+Lower Egypt stretched from Alexandria in the Nile Delta to just South of Cairo.
+Upper Egypt stretched from just South of Cairo to Aswan (marked in black on the image).
+Our objects from Abu Simbel fall outside this area, and are from the area called 'Kush' - modern-day Sudan.

-The Nile flowed through both Upper and Lower Egypt.
-The river would flood each year, resulting in lush green fertile swamps.
-These can be seen clearly on the image on the next page.
+The Nile would flood each year, resulting in lush green fertile swamps.
+These can be seen clearly on the image.
 The water would overflow the banks, leaving behind a rich thick mud that fertilised the land.
 This made farming possible in the area - as you can see, Egypt is mainly a desert region.
-The fertile areas were called the 'Black Land', while the desert areas were called the 'Red Land' - both were important, as the Red Land both protected the Egyptians from invasion and was rich in precious metals such as gold, silver and copper.
-The Nile was so important to the people that their lives were based around it's yearly flooding cycle:
+The fertile areas were called the 'Black Land', while desert areas were called the 'Red Land'.
+Both were important, as the Red Land protected the Egyptians from invasion and was rich in precious metals such as gold, silver and copper.

+The Nile was so important to the people that their lives were based around its yearly flooding cycle:

-- Akhet was the time of the Nile flood (June - September) - Peret was the time for sowing seeds (October - January) - Shemu was the time to harvest (February - May)
+- Akhet was the time of the Nile flood (June September) - Peret was the time for sowing seeds (October January) - Shemu was the time to harvest (February May)